MarkAYoder/BeagleBoard-exercises/setup/README.txt

-Various script(s) are here to help setup the beagle and the host compter.
+Various script(s) are here to help setup the beagle and the host computer.